twitocode/Tantalum/content/University/Year 1/CS 1JC3/Logic.md

 # Alonzo Church
 The person who first showed that there were unsolvable decision problems (**Church's Theorem**) using **Lambda Calculus** (proved Leibniz wrong)
+- Turning used the Turning machine to prove this as well
-Developed Lambda Calculus Computational model based  on function application and abstraction
+	- **What we consider to be an intuitive computation is captured by Church's or turing ** Developed Lambda Calculus Computational model based  on function application and abstraction

 ## Church's Theorem